ahoymrag/ahoymrag.github.io/README.md

 I'm originally from Tarrytown - Sleepy Hollow - a small costal town off the mighty hudson river.
 Grew up across the street from a private school with a ton of private woodland property and a town pool.
 Life was full of imagination and mischef.

 I remember the first time messing with computers.
 Fascinated.

+# And now

+And now I'm in the Havens of CT - but I might trek elsewhere - or stay here for life and make a little indie mischef - who knows - the Lord does.